 Consider having all your teeth checked, as often when there is one obvious problem there can be other small ones that can be rendered relatively inexpensively.
 Call Flagstaff Office Phone Number 928-774-1168 and we will get you in in a timely fashion.

 Placing some dental wax or temporary filling material you can buy at a drug store may help in the short run with this dental emergency.
 If the tooth is cold sensitive but not throbbing this is more likely to relieve your sensitivity.

 3. Broken tooth

 A broken front tooth can be sharp and also it may expose the dentin (insulating layer) of the tooth.
 Be careful smoothing sharp areas yourself as you may damage the tooth further.
-Local Flagstaff dentists Dr. Bacon and Dr. Stowell can often bond some tooth colored filling material and with his many different tooth shades cam often make the break look and feel brand new!
+Local Flagstaff dentists Dr. Bacon, Dr. Stowell and Dr. Blane can often bond some tooth colored filling material and with his many different tooth shades cam often make the break look and feel brand new!

 A broken back tooth such as a molar can also sometimes be bonded or smoothed, depending on the severity.
 Because of the increased chewing force on molars often the tooth will require a crown for long term durability.

 Swelling is almost always an infection and may need antibiotic treatment as well as a procedure to get rid of the infection.
 It may be due to an infected tooth or a periodontal issue.
 Swelling should be treated right away.
 To remedy this dental emergency call our Flagstaff dental office at Flagstaff Office Phone Number 928-774-1168.